How to Heal From Past Experiences: Trauma and Your Nervous System

 One of the highest levels of meaning we can give to an experience is one that’s tied to our identity, because it causes us to see ourselves in a way that limits us.
 For example, think of a kid who is told by someone that they’re stupid, and in that moment they feel sad, embarrassed, etc (an intense emotion).
 And they create a belief: this person told me I’m dumb, so I must be.

-That internalized meaning gets mapped onto experiences that are “like that”, and years later, the person might start to avoid taking classes, jobs, or being part of conversations that could expose them as “dumb,” even though, if they took the time to apply themselves, they’d see that they aren’t.
+That internalized meaning gets mapped onto experiences that are “like that”, and years later, the person might start to avoid taking classes, jobs, or being part of conversations that could expose them as “dumb,” even though, if they took the time to apply themselves, they’d see that they aren’t dumb.
 This is how meaning can become a lens we continue to look through, which distorts our perception of reality, causing our reality to perpetuate that same belief because we don’t ever let ourselves get past it.

-Levels of meaning (from light to deep)
+Levels of meaning (from shallow to deep)

 When something hard happens, we don’t just store the event; we store the meaning we gave it.
 That meaning can land at different “levels,” inside of us, and the deeper it lands, the more it shapes what we’ll do next.

-- Identity-level: “I’m dumb.”
+• Identity-level: “I’m dumb.”

-Identity/Purpose-level meanings feel heavier in the body and are more likely to freeze you, because they threaten who you are or how safely you belong.
+Identity or Purpose-level meanings feel heavier in the body and are more likely to freeze you, because they threaten who you are or how safely you belong.

 Where is meaning holding you back?
 (3-minute exercise)